Alikhalili56/Drone_Simulator/README.md

 ## **Project Overview**

-An interactive drone flight simulation built in **Unity** using **Cesium for Unity**.
-The project enables users to control a drone and explore real-world global locations with real-time geospatial data (satellite imagery, terrain elevation, and 3D buildings).
+This project aims to create an immersive drone flight simulation in Unity using Cesium for rendering real-world geospatial data.
+The application connects to Google Cloud Maps data via an API key, allowing real-time access to dynamic satellite imagery, terrain elevation, and 3D building models.
+Users can control a drone and explore global locations, experiencing an authentic simulation with real-world data.

 ## **Features**
 - **Real-time 3D geospatial rendering** with **Cesium for Unity**.